March 8th, 2011 Posted 7:00 pm

 Apologies with personal commitments and calendars there will be no FridayNightRide (unless impromptu) in April or May 2016

 There will be two researched rides in June 2016.

 17 June 2015(longest Friday and 8th b’day)

 Sheffield’s Scattered Homes In the late C19th century the Poor Law Guardians started a “scattered homes” system where poor children were taken from their families in the workhouses and housed in small groups with a housekeeper to look after them, eg feeding, hygiene and making sure they went to school.
 The system was adopted elsewhere in the country.
 The programme ceased during WWII but many of the houses are still associated with care and shelter for vulnerable people.
-We are going to ride to the sites of these homes and talk about ‘upbringing’ and end up at a scattered home for a barbecue.
+We are going to ride to the sites of these homes and talk about ‘upbringing’ and end up at The Gardener’s Rest for birthday drinks

 Full moon 20 Jun